bfollek/advent2018/README.md

 Possible Explanations:
 * The high quality of the Elixir compiler and the beam VM;
-* I'm using a benchmarking tool I don't knoow to benchmark code I wrote in a language I don't know to solve a trivial problem.
+* I'm using a benchmarking tool I don't know to benchmark code I wrote in a language I don't know to solve a trivial problem.
 There may be tunnel-sized holes in my approach.